HLBarker/LegislativeDiversity/README.md

 # Exploring Diversity of State Legislators

+What are the signatures of legislator diversity within legislation?
+While we typically consider differences in political affiliation  among elected officials in Congress, I predict that legislature diversity at a finer-scale (e.g., age differences, male to female ratio, differences in occupation, race, religious beliefs, etc.) will also influence legislative products: the text, voting, and enactment of bills. group dynamics and writing for the audience

 1. How does the diversity of legislatures vary across states? (unstructured data analysis)
    * Generation (Millenials, GenX, Boomers, Silent, and Greatest)